e-puck2/Create_Eclipse_e-puck2/Windows_32bits/ReadMe.txt

 Compress in zip file the folder Eclipse_Mobots, rename it and distribute it.

 Note : If the Zip archive is done with Windows, it doesn't include some files.
-It works with WinRar
+It works with WinRar or 7Zip